Yes, we all need to become survival savvy.

-Taking ACTION to save money started by baking my own bread.
+Take ACTION to save money by baking your own bread.
 YES, you CAN do it too.
 I'm proof of it!
-I'm no baker, but this bread is 'to die for' ... click the link above for photos and the link to get the recipe!
+I'm no baker, but this bread is 'to die for' — click the bread link above for yummy photos and the link to get the 'mother of all breads' recipe!

 Check out this great site!
 Simple Green Living

 helps families and individuals take steps toward a low-impact,

 high-efficiency lifestyle!
 Grow your own food, save money, save on fuel,

 learn homesteading skills and so much more!
 Talk about being survival savvy!

 Is It Possible To Save Money and stop throwing it down the toilet?
 You bet!
 Save money by cutting out things that aren't absolute necessities, such as:

 We still haven't had a balanced budget from any presidential administrations since the 90's — and yet they expect all taxpayers to stick to a budget!
 Sadly, most people DON'T have a budget, they spend more than they earn, and charge everything on their credit cards — and wham!
 It hits 'em like a ton of bricks ... hence all the bankruptcies across America.